arnonzilca/arnonzilca.github.io/_posts/2015-06-29-pure-virtual-batch-implementation.md

 You feel that itch?
-It could be extremely comfortable if we could just implement those 3 (functor-like) functions inside our module.
-We know we can't refrain from inheriting those 3 classes.
-Using multiple inheritance will be dead ugly, and might not work if we want to subscribe the same message type several times, or if `Subscription`'s is not a pure virtual class (aka Interface in other languages).
+It could be extremely comfortable if we could just implement those 3 (functor-like) functions inside our module. <br>
+On the one hand we know we can't refrain from inheriting those 3 classes.
+However, on the other hand multiple inheritance will be dead ugly, and might not work if we want to subscribe to the same message type several times, or if `Subscription`'s is not a pure virtual class (aka Interface in other languages).

-What we can do, is use a **template pointer to function**.<br>
+What we *can* do, is use a **template pointer to function**.<br>
 The idea would be to 'hide' the inheritance with template instantiation and implement all 3 functions inside our module.